Skip to content

 Every Hour1 hourImportant forms, authentication flows

-Every 6 Hours6 hoursStandard testing, balanced approach
+Every 6 Hours6 hoursStandard testing

 Every 12 Hours12 hoursDaily routines, less critical flows